 Choosing your host is one of the most important aspect of creating your blog.

 Bad web hosts cause most of the issues people have related to their blog.
 For example, unhelpful customer service and hidden fees are quite common…

 Many cheap hosts also overuse servers to cut their costs—and that leads to your site potentially not working just because many people are visiting some other site.
-Only some cheaper hosts control the resources well, so that your website always works right.
+There are lots of web hosts out there, over promising and under delivering.

-Since a web host is an online storage that stores your file for people to see.
-There are a lot of web hosts out there that promise what they cannot fulfill.
-You need to create an account with a hosting company and in compensation, you pay them some bucks.
-As a starter, shared hosting is enough for you except you are creating a website for big company that has a lot of media files with heavy traffic.
+You need to create an account with a web hosting company and in compensation, you pay them some bucks.
+As a starter, shared hosting is enough for you except you are creating a website for big companies having a lot of media files with heavy traffic.
 Shared hosting is the cheapest you can see out there.
-The best web hosting company that will gives you all that you need even with the cheapest price you can’t beat are: HostGator, InMotion, Bluehost etc. But for the sake of this post, we will be using InMotion as our web hosting platform.
+The best web hosting companies that will gives you all that you need even with the cheapest price you can’t beat are: HostGator, InMotion, Bluehost etc. But for the sake of this post, we will be using InMotion as our web hosting platform.

 Disclosure: Because we’ve used InMotion and found their hosting great, all links to InMotion are referral links. we’ll earn a commission if you make a purchase and you’ll get a discounted price.